Alternative-Fueled Vehicles Proceedings

 - D.13-06-014 Decision extending until 2016 the Common Treatment for Excess Plug-In Vehicle Charging Costs and continuing Load Research Reports

-- D.13-11-002 Modifying the requirements for the development of the Submetering Protocol.
+- D.13-11-002 Modifying the requirements for the development of the Submetering Protocol and closing the proceeding.

 Documents and Filings related to Plug-In Electric Vehicles